 Find all the latest marketing trends on the J&C Blog.

 Email marketing automation has become a competitive necessity for many organizations.
 While still not in use among all categories, marketers that have adapted email marketing automation report great success.
-In this newsletter, I will explain email marketing automation, describe its benefits and explore some ways that email marketing automation can be used to improve marketing response and conversion in different kinds of organizations.
+This blog post will explain email marketing automation, describe its benefits and explore some ways that email marketing automation can be used to improve marketing response and conversion in different kinds of organizations.

 What is email marketing automation?

 Email marketing automation is the automated process of sending emails to nurture prospects throughout the buyer’s journey.
 Email marketing automation software is marketing technology that enables the process of automating emails.
 There are many different email marketing automation technologies.
 This article isn’t going to recommend specific technologies.
-There is a list of email marketing automation technology providers at the bottom of this newsletter.
 What makes a difference for most marketers using email marketing automation is having the right strategy, the right content, the right offers, the right segmentation and the right measurement.

 The benefits of email marketing automation